Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Mean Li-Yorke chaos

-With the same as in the previous subsection, we fix a completely metrizable group $G$ and a left-invariant compatible metric $d$ on $G$.
-In this subsection, we also fix a left-invariant continuous pseudometric $\rho$ on $G$.
+With the same notation as in the previous subsection, we fix a completely metrizable group $G$ and a left-invariant compatible metric $d$ on $G$.
+In order to study the case of Fréchet spaces in the next section, in which we will consider the seminorms on such a space, in this subsection we consider mean Li-Yorke chaos with respect to a left-invariant continuous pseudometric for metrizable groups.